 The staff of Robert Bell & Company, believe that good management of a property begins with the preparation of the property and the initial inspection prior to letting.
 We can prepare an inventory for furnished properties but a condition report is sufficient for most unfurnished properties with a note of the principal fixtures and fittings.
 As members of a Tenants Deposit Scheme it is vital for us to have records of a property and all tenancies are completed with a Final Inspection and return of the tenants deposit (subject to any deductions).

-It is generally recommended that one and a half month’s rent is held as a deposit against the performance of the tenant.
+It is generally recommended that 5 weeks rent is held as a deposit against the performance of the tenant.
 Robert Bell & Company Limited reserve the right to hold deposits on behalf of tenants and to retain any interest accrued or to place the deposit with a Deposit Scheme which retains the interest accrued.
 We are governed by the strict rules of the Royal Institution of Chartered Surveyors and members of a Tenants Deposit Scheme, a legal requirement since 6th April 2007.
 Tenants are allowed in law, peaceful enjoyment of their rented home, they do have obligations to keep it clean and any gardens tidy according to the season of the year.
 When a tenant leaves the length of tenancy is a significant factor in assessing fair wear and tear.
 It is not reasonable for a landlord to expect a property to be in immaculate decorative order after say, five years.
 A tenant has no obligation to improve a property.
 It is the landlord’s responsibility to maintain the structure and fabric of the building, keeping the plumbing, heating, wiring and any appliances in a safe working condition.

 Immigration declare: A Landlord must not enter into a ‘residential Tenancy Agreement’ which allows occupation of premises by any adult (not just the tenants) who is disqualified by reason of their immigration status.
 Consequently enquiries have to be made to ascertain who will be living at the property and that their immigration status is satisfactory, and records kept.
 Failure includes a fine of up to £3,000.
 Robert Bell & Company Limited can arrange the tenants immigration checks on your behalf.